of Mary L. Wilson and C. Peck

 The poor were forced to eat these growths, but the rich could seek them out when their appetites were jaded by other meats.
 The association of fungi with decomposition and pagan images of woodland fairies, elves, pixies, toads, sprites only added to the relish, as did the professional or personal magic that made it possible to enjoy a luscious food and not die.
 The possibilities of forming an exclusive brother or sisterhood of knowledgeable mushroom-feasters that would periodically enter what old woodlands still exist and pluck the fungi erupting from the mossy carpets in the tepid and moist weather of spring, summer and fall, which gives forth the images of forbidden feasts.

-are informed that “Aside from artichokes, asparagus, primeurs, and
+1660, we are informed that “Aside from artichokes, asparagus, primeurs,

 mushrooms, and foie gras are much esteemed,” (Trager 1995).
 Note that a